Get in touch

 Leadville Visitor Center

-If you love deep snow, bluebird skies, and zero lift lines, the first two weeks of March in Leadville and Twin Lakes are calling your name.
+If you love deep snow, bluebird skies, and zero lift lines, then March in Leadville and Twin Lakes are calling your name.
 While other Colorado ski towns are packed this time of year, this high-altitude haven stays refreshingly quiet—meaning more powder, more solitude, and more space to explore safely.
 Whether you’re carving fresh turns at Ski Cooper, venturing into the pristine backcountry, or enjoying a peaceful après-ski with no wait at the bar, this is your chance to experience winter without the chaos.

 But with all that extra room comes extra responsibility—so before you head into the untouched snow, let’s talk backcountry safety tips.